 - Timekeeper – The person who ensures all time limits are respected, including time for discussing specific topics and for ending on schedule.

 - Decision Maker – The person who is responsible for confirming and stating the decision so it can be documented before the meeting ends.
-This is usually an expert or a leader of its group.
+This is usually an expert or a leader of the group.

-To make sure the effectiveness of the virtual meeting, always end it with proper evaluation and a summary of the things discussed.
+To make sure the effectiveness of the virtual meeting, always end it with a proper evaluation and a summary of the things discussed.
 It is always important to assess how the meeting itself went — summarize decisions made, reiterate deadlines, review actions, and make sure that information is clearly delivered.

 Usually, an effective virtual meeting should leave everyone with assignments and deliverables to accomplish in the upcoming work days.
 Note the number of topics discussed and how well the agenda was followed.

 If you find yourself wondering how to evaluate a meeting to improve overall meeting effectiveness, you can ask for feedback directly through written or oral.
-By collecting, compiling, and communicating the answers received from your team members, you’ll get an accurate picture on how to improve your next meeting.
+By collecting, compiling, and communicating the answers received from your team members, you’ll get an accurate picture of how to improve your next meeting.

 Lastly, conclude the meeting by briefly summarizing the decisions and outcome and make sure that the purpose of the meeting has been achieved.
 Always end meetings on time and attempt to end on a positive note.
+Undoubtedly, this makes an effective virtual meeting.

 At their worst, virtual meetings can frustrate and cause more problems than they solve.
 As an officer, you can reverse this by making sure that everything comes together seamlessly.

-Make sure that everything is prepared ahead of time — from testing tools and online resources up to setting up clear objectives to follow throughout the meeting.
+Make sure that everything is prepared ahead of time — from testing tools and online resources to set up clear objectives to follow throughout the meeting.
 Apart from that, it’s a must to determine the meeting duration and delegate roles to your team members.
 Doing it empowers your team, builds trust, and assists with professional development.

 When you find yourself in need of wine, coffee, kombucha, tea, beer, or snacks for your office or event, shoot us a message!